 Established peonies should be watered once every week or two unless they’ve recently received rainfall.
 Water young peonies more frequently for the first year until they establish.
 Peonies are drought-tolerant and only require an inch or so of water each time.
 Water more often in hot weather.

 Peonies should be watered once every 7 to 10 days unless you’ve recently had rainfall.
-Check the soil with your finger if you haven’t had rain for a couple of weeks.
-If the top 2 inches of soil feel dry, water the plant.
+I like to check the soil with my finger if we haven’t had rain for a couple of weeks.
+I water the plant if the top 2 inches of soil feel dry.

-Start watering established peonies in the spring when new growth starts to emerge.
-Once the flowers have finished, keep watering to maintain good healthy foliage and fuel next year’s growth.
+Typically, when new growth emerges, I start watering established peonies in the spring.
+Once the flowers have finished, I always water them to maintain healthy foliage and fuel next year’s growth.